The Beginning of Biological Development

 "…genetically identical twins are clones who happened to have received exactly the same set of genetic instructions from two donor individuals, a mother and a father.
 A form of animal cloning can also occur as a result of artificial manipulation to bring about a type of asexual reproduction.
 The genetic manipulation in this case uses nuclear transfer technology: a nucleus is removed from a donor cell then transplanted into an oocyte whose own nucleus has previously been removed.
 The resulting 'renucleated' oocyte can give rise to an individual who will carry the nuclear genome of only one donor individual, unlike genetically identical twins. ...
 Nuclear transfer technology was first employed in embryo cloning, in which the donor cell is derived from an early embryo, and has been long established in the case of amphibia. ...
 Wilmut et al (1997) reported successful cloning of an adult sheep.
 For the first time, an adult nucleus had been reprogrammed to become totipotent once more, just like the genetic material in the fertilized oocyte from which the donor cell had ultimately developed. ...
 Successful cloning of adult animals has forced us to accept that genome modifications once considered irreversible can be reversed and that the genomes of adult cells can be reprogrammed by factors in the oocyte to make them totipotent once again."
 [Tom Strachan and Andrew P. Read, Human Molecular Genetics 2 (New York: John Wiley & Sons, Inc, 1999), pp. 508-509) (emphases added)

-For more, see the Amendment 62 Sponsors Blue Book Input for their answers to thirteen questions posed by the Colorado Legislative Council.
+Historical Note: The above was used in Colorado's Amendment 62 campaign rebutting Colorado's Legislative Council.
+For more, see the Amendment 62 Sponsors Blue Book Input for CRTL's answers to thirteen questions posed by the Colorado Legislative Council.

-Please see also ARTL's Beginning of Biological Development article, the Many Pro-aborts Say Amino Acid is Life, Embryo is Not, Carnegie Institute: "Egg" is Unscientific for Beginning of Life, and our stunning Exceptions page.
+Please see also ARTL's article, Many Pro-aborts Say Amino Acid is Life, Embryo is Not, Carnegie Institute: "Egg" is Unscientific for Beginning of Life, and our stunning Exceptions page.
 And remember, we are the makers of the world's largest protest sign against Barack Obama and the Democrats for destroying unborn children.
-And finally, if you'd like a 40-year pro-life education in 40 days, in less than one hour per day, then American Right To Life will keep track of your progress!
-To begin, just click on Get a 40-Year RTL Education!

 For more information, email, write, or call us: